 Washington D.C. is an outstanding and unforgettable experience for families.
 Parents love the history of our nation’s capital, and the kids love the assortment of activities available.
-Although the actual list is endless, these are some of my favorite things to do in Washington DC with kids.
+Although the actual list is endless, these are some of my favorite things to do in Washington DC with kids as a DC family photographer.

 The Smithsonian is a perfect place to start.
 The National Zoo was formally established in 1889 when President Grover Cleveland signed a law creating the National Zoological Park.
 The law stated the Zoo would be for “the advancement of science and the instruction and recreation of the people.”
 However, the park’s existence can be credited to William Temple Hornaday.
 He set out to preserve other species from extinction when he saw the bison population was sparse.
 Today, the Zoo and Conservation Biology Institute cares for about 2,700 animals and more than 390 different species.